Rashid Karim: Critiques of his novels

 The plot of this novel spans from the partition of 1947 to 26 March 1971.
-The story is narrated, appropriate to say ‘told’, by Erphan Chowdhury.
-The other characters inserted are Ayesha, Ayesha's husband Samad Saheb, Abid, Kohinur, Akkas, Nabi and others.
+The story is narrated, or, more appropriately ‘told’, by Erphan Chowdhury.
+The other characters inserted are Ayesha, Ayesha's husband Samad Saheb, Abid, Kohinur, Akkas, Nabi, and others.
 We observe intermingle of Erphan's personal experience in the socio-political milieu of the novel.
 In this novel, unlike the earlier two, Karim has been successful in the juxtaposition of psychoanalysis and external society.
-The successful use of stream of conscious in the frame of socio-political arena is really praiseworthy in Amar Jato Glani.
+The successful use of stream of consciousness in the frame of the socio-political arena is really praiseworthy in Amar Jato Glani.